CougarWeb is temporarily unavailable. More

 MANDATORY INFORMATION SESSION REQUIRED FOR REGISTRATION FOR MULT 1950

-The Mandatory Information Session (required before registration) will be held during Spring Semester at the following times:
+The Mandatory Information Session (required before registration) will be held during the upcoming semester at the following times:

-There is no need to register for the mandatory information session, however attendance is required prior to registration for the first course.
-If you have already attended an information session, you do not need to attend again.
+There is no need to register for the Mandatory Information Session, however attendance is required prior to registration for the first course, MULT 1950.
+If you have already attended an information session, you do not need to attend again unless it been a year since your last attendance.

-To make sure you are ready for registration for MULT 1950, you MUST complete course prerequisites (see "Prerequisites"), fingerprinting for a background check AND have the restriction removed from your record.
+To make sure you are ready for registration for MULT 1950, you MUST attend a Mandatory Information Session to learn how you can become eligible to register for the Phlebotomy Program complete course prerequisites (see "Prerequisites"), fingerprinting for a background check AND have the restriction removed from your record.
 The fingerprints must be taken a minimum of 3 weeks prior to the beginning of the registration period to be able to register at that time.If your background investigation reports any background problems, you will be contacted by the chairperson who will make the determination regarding the ability to be eligible for or stay in the program if you are registered.
 If you are not permitted to stay in the program, you will be asked to drop the course, or you will be administratively withdrawn.

 In addition, drug screening is mandatory.
 However, this can be done after you have successfully registered for MULT 1950.
 Drug screening is good for 1 year only.